Salman the Persian: Alawism

 For Alawites, Salman is part of a divine trinity alongside Muhammad and Ali, the latter of whom is seen as a manifestation of Allah.

 Sufism

 Salman is also well known as a prominent figure in Sufism.
-Sufi orders such as Qadiri, Bektashi, and Naqshbandi have Salman in their Isnad of their brotherhood.
-In the Uwaisi-Shahmaghsoudi order of Kubrawi Sufism and in Naqshbandi Sufism, Salman is the third person in the chain connecting devotees with Muhammad.
+Sufi orders such as Qadiri, Bektashi, and Naqshbandi have Salman in their isnad of their brotherhood.
+In the Uwaysi-Shahmaqsudi order of Kubrawi Sufism and in Naqshbandi Sufism, Salman is the third person in the chain connecting devotees with Muhammad.
 The members of futuwwa associations also regarded Salman as one of their founders, along with Ali.